hammerlab/idiogrammatik/DOCUMENTATION.md

   basePair: 108649724 }
 ```

-And `kgram`, a reference to the current kgram.
+And `kgram`, a reference to the current kgram, and `event`, the raw event
+object.

 * kgram.**redraw**(*redrawFunction*)